Academic dress of the University of Tasmania: Doctors

 Two different academic dress types exist for doctorates.
 The first relates to all Doctors of Philosophy which includes an academic dress of a festal gown of black cloth, fully lined in the sleeves and faced on the full length of the lapels with a width of 10 centimetres with scarlet silk, a black velvet bonnet trimmed with scarlet cord and tassel and a hood of scarlet cloth lined with scarlet silk.

 For doctors, other than doctors of philosophy and professional doctorates, and for masters of surgery, a festal gown of scarlet cloth, faced on the full length of the lapels to a width of 10 centimetres with coloured silk, with open pointed sleeves fully lined with coloured silk and turned back above the elbow should be worn for academic dress.
 This should be accompanied with a black velvet bonnet trimmed with gold cord and tassel and a black silk hood.

 Colours

 Aboriginal or Torres Strait Islanders

-Aboriginal or Torres Strait Islanders are entitled to wear an additional scarf as part of their academic dress styled after the Australian Aboriginal flag and the Torres Strait Islander flag.
-The introduction of the scarf's into the academic dress were designed by the University to "recognise the traditional owners of the land".
+Aboriginal or Torres Strait Islanders are entitled to wear an additional scarf as part of their academic dress, styled after the Australian Aboriginal flag and the Torres Strait Islander flag.
+The introduction of the scarves into the academic dress was intended by the University to "recognise the traditional owners of the land".